ThomHPL/usbh_hid_generic/README.md

 ## Testing the library

 The example project in `examples/Dualshock_3` was tested functionnal.
 It should compile directly for a NUCELO-F446RE board.
 The following picture shows how to connect the usb cable (using a small micro usb breakout board and an OTG adapter).
 The USB device power supply is provided by a +5V pin on the CN7 connector.
+When a DS3 gamepad is connected, the nucleo board will write the gamepad buttons state to the STLink serial port, as well as the 3 axes accelerometer values and the gyroscope value.

 ![Wiring](/ressources/wiring.jpg?raw=true "Wiring")